equinix/terraform-equinix-metal-multiarch-k8s/README.md

 [![Build Status](https://cloud.drone.io/api/badges/packet-labs/packet-multiarch-k8s-terraform/status.svg)](https://cloud.drone.io/packet-labs/packet-multiarch-k8s-terraform)

-This is a [Terraform](https://www.terraform.io/docs/providers/packet/index.html) project for deploying Kubernetes on [Packet](https://packet.com) with node pools of x86 and ARM devices.
+This is a [Terraform](https://www.terraform.io/docs/providers/packet/index.html) project for deploying Kubernetes on [Packet](https://packet.com) with node pools of mixed architecture--x86 and ARM- devices, and pools of GPU devices, via the `node_pool` and `gpu_node_pool` modules for managing Kubernetes nodes.

 This project configures your cluster with: